maruthu-05/Hackrx/README.md

 # LLM-Powered Intelligent Query-Retrieval System

-A sophisticated document processing and query system designed for insurance, legal, HR, and compliance domains.
-The system uses advanced NLP techniques including embeddings, semantic search, and LLM-powered reasoning to provide accurate, contextual answers from complex documents.
+An enterprise-grade document processing and query system for insurance, legal, HR, and compliance domains.
+Built with FastAPI, Google Gemini, FAISS vector search, and advanced NLP techniques to deliver accurate, contextual answers from complex documents.

 ## 🏗️ System Architecture